edhull/edhull.github.io/_posts/2017-08-06-Obligatory-Hello-World.md

 So, I finally got around to creating a blog.

-I spent some time dabbling whether or not to host a joint Wiki/Blog (using something like [Gollum][gollum]) and decided that I'll eventually host a Wiki separately, not least so that I can keep track of tweaks and tricks I find from playing with infrastructure.
+I spent some time dabbling whether or not to host a joint Wiki/Blog and decided that I'll eventually host a Wiki separately, not least so that I can keep track of tweaks and tricks I find from playing with infrastructure.
 This is my first venture with Jekyll and so far I'm impressed, and it's standing up well behind an Apache Proxy.

 ##Some topics I want to cover in the future are:
 - Terraform - I am become death, the destroyer of statefiles